thoughtram/blog/_posts/2015-07-07-service-vs-factory-once-and-for-all.md

 An ES6 class is really just a constructor function in ES5.
 We wrote about that in [Using ES6 with Angular today](http://blog.thoughtram.io/angularjs/es6/2015/01/23/exploring-angular-1.3-using-es6.html), if you haven't read that article yet, I'd recommend checking that out.

 With factories, this is not possible because they are simply called as functions.
 I hope this article made everything clear and encourages people to **not** use factories over services, if they don't know what to use.

+This and more you learn in our [Angular Master Class](http://thoughtram.io/angular-master-class.html)!